marckassay/PSTrueCrypt/docs/Dismount-TrueCryptForceAll.md

 # Dismount-TrueCryptForceAll

 ## SYNOPSIS
-Dismounts a TrueCrypt container.
+Dismounts all TrueCrypt and VeraCrypt containers.
-.

 ## SYNTAX